Niklus/pwa-mobile-app/README.md

 ## Todos
 * Make the list responsive.
 Only looks good on mobile
 * Give the user a way of updating the news list and bookmarking articles
-* Delete outdated articles from the database
+* Automatically delete outdated articles from the database after a certain period of time